oveddan/LXStudio-IDE/README.md

 ### Configure Your Runtime ###

-Processing 4.0 beta 8 runs on [Eclipse Temurin 17 (17.0.2+8)](https://adoptium.net/).
+Processing 4.0.1 runs on [Eclipse Temurin 17 (17.0.2+8)](https://adoptium.net/).
 It is highly recommend to use this JDK for consistency.

 The core Processing libraries are not available in Maven central.
 The first time you setup your project, you must manually run `mvn validate` a single time to install the Processing runtime libraries into your local Maven repository.
 This is a one-time only step.